EFTEC/MiniLang/README.md

 ## init

-This part of the expression allows to set a value.
-This expression is usually optional and it could be ommited.
+This part of the expression allows setting a value.
+This expression is usually optional, and it could be omitted.

-> It is similar to SET but it is executed before WHERE and no matter if WHERE is valid or not.
+> It is similar to SET, but it is executed before WHERE and no matter if WHERE is valid or not.

 > **init counter=20** where variable1=20 set variable+counter

 * it set the counter to 20.
-* And compares: variable1 is equals to 20
+* And compares: variable1 is equaled to 20
-* If yes, then increases variable by counter
+* If yes, then increases a variable by counter

 ### Code: